-This was an exceptional team that was used to getting great customer reviews for their ability to rapidly solve most any problem the customer brought to their attention.
-I reminded the team that the reason most of them love what they do is because they love the challenge of troubleshooting and solving hard problems.
+This was an exceptional team that was used to getting great customer reviews for their ability to rapidly solve almost any problem the customer brought to their attention.
+I reminded the team that the reason most of them love what they do is that they love the challenge of troubleshooting and solving hard problems.

 I then suggested that they look at these new cybersecurity regulations as just the latest challenge they need to solve.
 Then I told them I was certain they could come up with an innovative way to solve the problem.

 Furthermore, I pointed out that they were not alone in this challenge, as the whole world was facing a similar issue.
 I also told them that if they came up with an innovative solution they could potentially publish it and become famous.

 In other words, the approach I took was to show them how the problem they were letting get them down, was really a great opportunity in disguise.

 It wasn’t long before the low morale turned around and the hung heads started popping up as one team member after the next started chiming in with different possible creative approaches to solving the challenge.

 As it turned out, they worked in a classified environment, but a lot of the tasks the IT people worked on had nothing to do with classified information.
 So they quickly figured out how they could do a great deal of their work in an unclassified environment where the policies were much more lenient.
 This was just the start of their creative thinking on the problem.